 In order to take a certification test, a department chief or administrator must fill out an Exam Request Form .
-Because the form requires a signature, it must be faxed or mailed to the certification office.
+Because the form requires a signature, it must be emailed as a pdf or Word document, faxed, or mailed to the certification office.
 Due to the number of tests being conducted statewide, test requests must be received 30 days prior to the requested test date.
 The exception to the 30 day requirement is if you take the exam at the Utah Fire and Rescue Academy (UFRA) on their monthly test date – the first Friday of each month.
 If you plan to test at UFRA, please call the Certification Office in advance to schedule your test.

 2) Where do I take the test?

 The Exam Request Form has a space to indicate where you would like the test to be conducted.
 Tests are usually conducted at a fire station or city building.
 Tests can also be conducted at the Utah Fire and Rescue Academy.

 3) How many questions are on the test?

 Written – The number of questions for each test can be found in the Certification Standard (under the heading Certification Examinations and subheading Written Examinations).

 Skills – Each skills test consists of three skills from the certification standard, or 10% of the skills (whichever is greater).

 4) What should I study to do well on the test?